Houthi drone attack on Saudi oilfield causes gas fire, output unaffected

 “Saudi Aramco’s response team controlled a limited fire this morning at the Shaybah NGL (natural gas liquids) facility,” the company said in a statement.

-The field is located near the border with the United Arab Emirates, Saudi Arabia’s main partner in the Sunni Arab coalition which has been battling the Houthis since 2015 in order to restore Yemen’s ousted pro-Saudi government.
+The field is located near the border with the United Arab Emirates (UAE), Saudi Arabia’s main partner in the Sunni Arab coalition that has been battling the Houthis since 2015 in a bid to restore Yemen’s ousted pro-Saudi government.

+“The drone operation today is an important warning to the Emirates,” said the Houthis’ leader, Abdel-Malek al-Houthi, in comments tweeted by a pro-Iranian news website, Union News.

 That government was driven from the capital Sanaa by the Houthis in late 2014.
 The war has been in military stalemate for years.